MicrochipTech/WFI32_Ethernet_Wi-Fi_Bridge_OOB/README.md

 the Wi-Fi configuration settings are saved in non-volatile memory (NVM), ensuring that these settings persist through reboots.

-However, due to certain limitation, MAC packets are currently routed through the application layer, rather than at MAC level.
+In STA mode, MAC packets are currently routed through the application layer, rather than at MAC level.
 In STA mode, the bridge allows Ethernet devices to connect to an existing Access Point (AP).
 This setup facilitates direct communication and resource sharing with other devices on the network, significantly enhancing